ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - Maintains and keeps track of clients who are recognized by Vault
 - "Clients" are users or applications that have been authenticated by Vault
 - Identity engine tracks those clients internally within Vault
-- Enabled by default
+- Enabled/Mounted by default
-- Cannot be disabled or moved
+- Cannot be disabled, moved, or duplicated
 - Cannot enable multiple instances/paths of the identity engines
 - Each client is a `Entity`
   - Entry within the identity engine that represents a client